liuhuasufe/liuhuasufe.github.io/_pages/about.md

 - 2017.09 - 2021.06, Ph.D. in Statistics, School of Statistics and Management, Shanghai University of Finance and Economics
 - 2019.09 - 2021.05, Visiting Ph.D in Statistics, Department of Statistics and Actuarial Science, Simon Fraser University
-- 2015.09 - 2017.06, M.S. in Statistics, School of Statistics and Management, Shanghai University of Finance and Economics

 # Research Interests